Does Medicare Cover Weight Loss Programs ?December 3, 2019

 Plans with these benefits are not available in every county.
 Look over your plan or speak with your agent if you aren’t sure about fitness coverage in your Medicare plan.

-Obesity is a Disease
+Obesity Is a Disease

 The disease affects approximately ⅓ of Americans, and this recognition allows it to be taken more seriously in the medical community and increase research funding.
 The classification also helps decrease the stigma involved with obesity.
 It is a commonplace lie that obesity is merely the result of overeating and a lack of exercise.
 Some people lack the mental strength to control their eating habits and others are incapable of exercising for one reason or another.
-Saying that obesity is a disease opens the door for counseling and physical therapy as a form of treatment.
+Saying that obesity is a disease opens the door for obesity counseling and physical therapy as a form of treatment.

 Obesity is a common disease in the senior citizen community due to a reduction in physical activity and a lack of access to good nutrition.
 Additionally, other common senior conditions like heart disease, diabetes, and physical impairments can make it harder to focus on nutrition and exercise.
 That’s why it’s so important to use your Medicare coverage for healthy eating, exercise, and weight loss.

 Medicare Part B covers bariatric surgeries such as gastric bypass surgery and laparoscopic banding surgery (LAP-BAND).
 However, you must meet certain criteria.
 For example, your doctor must determine that Medicare weight-loss surgery is necessary.

 Bariatric surgery is a procedure that reduces the amount of food the stomach can hold, effectively forcing you to eat less.
 However, it is invasive and not recommended for everyone.

 Medicare does NOT cover cosmetic surgeries, such as excess skin removal for weight loss surgery.